godotengine/godot-docs/classes/class_camera.rst

 - :ref:`Vector3<class_vector3>`  **project_position**  **(** :ref:`Vector2<class_vector2>` screen_point  **)** const

+Returns how a 2D coordinate in the Viewport rectangle maps to a 3D point in worldspace.

 .. _class_Camera_project_ray_normal:

 - :ref:`Vector3<class_vector3>`  **project_ray_normal**  **(** :ref:`Vector2<class_vector2>` screen_point  **)** const

-Return a normal vector in worldspace, that is the result of projecting a point on the :ref:`Viewport<class_viewport>` rectangle by the camera projection.
-This is useful for casting rays in the form of (origin,normal) for object intersection or picking.
+Returns a normal vector in worldspace, that is the result of projecting a point on the :ref:`Viewport<class_viewport>` rectangle by the camera projection.
+This is useful for casting rays in the form of (origin, normal) for object intersection or picking.

 .. _class_Camera_project_ray_origin:

 - :ref:`Vector3<class_vector3>`  **project_ray_origin**  **(** :ref:`Vector2<class_vector2>` screen_point  **)** const

-Return a 3D position in worldspace, that is the result of projecting a point on the :ref:`Viewport<class_viewport>` rectangle by the camera projection.
-This is useful for casting rays in the form of (origin,normal) for object intersection or picking.
+Returns a 3D position in worldspace, that is the result of projecting a point on the :ref:`Viewport<class_viewport>` rectangle by the camera projection.
+This is useful for casting rays in the form of (origin, normal) for object intersection or picking.

 .. _class_Camera_set_cull_mask:

 - void  **set_cull_mask**  **(** :ref:`int<class_int>` mask  **)**

+Sets the cull mask, describing which 3D render layers are rendered by this Camera.

 .. _class_Camera_set_doppler_tracking:

 - void  **set_doppler_tracking**  **(** :ref:`int<class_int>` mode  **)**

+Changes Doppler effect tracking.
+See ``DOPPLER\_\*`` constants.

 .. _class_Camera_set_environment:

 - void  **set_environment**  **(** :ref:`Environment<class_environment>` env  **)**

+Sets the :ref:`Environment<class_environment>` to use for this Camera.

 .. _class_Camera_set_h_offset:

 - void  **set_h_offset**  **(** :ref:`float<class_float>` ofs  **)**

+Sets the horizontal (X) offset of the Camera viewport.

 .. _class_Camera_set_keep_aspect_mode:

 - void  **set_keep_aspect_mode**  **(** :ref:`int<class_int>` mode  **)**

+Sets the mode for keeping the aspect ratio.
+See ``KEEP\_\*`` constants.

 .. _class_Camera_set_orthogonal: